Aphilodon pereirai

-Aphilodon pereirai is a species of soil centipede in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
+Aphilodon pereirai, Pereira's aphilodon, is a species of soil centipedes in the subfamily Aphilodontinae, a clade formerly known as the family Aphilodontidae but now deemed a subfamily within the family Geophilidae.
 This centipede can have 73, 75, or 77 pairs of legs and is notable for its size, reaching 71 mm in length, the largest size recorded in the genus Aphilodon.
 This species is found in Brazil.

 Discovery

 This species was first described in 2019 by the biologists Victor C. Calvanese, Antonio D. Brescovit, and Lucio Bonato.
 The original description of this species is based on 23 specimens (sixteen females and seven males), including a female holotype and four paratypes (two females and two males), all collected in 2015.
 These specimens were found in the first layers of soil, 3 to 5 cm deep, under large stones in a single locality in the state of Minas Gerais in Brazil.
 The type specimens are deposited in the Instituto Butantan in the city of São Paulo in Brazil.

+Etymology

-This species is named for the Argentine myriapodologist Luis A. Pereira.
+The genus name Aphilodon comes from Ancient Greek ἀ- (a-), meaning "-less," φίλος (phílos), meaning "loving," and ὀδούς (odoús), meaning "tooth."
+This species is named for the Argentinian myriapodologist Luis Alberto Pereira.